-To refinish a dresser you must first sand off the preexisting stain or paint, clean it well, then apply the new finish.
+To refinish a dresser you must first sand off the preexisting layers of stain, varnish, or paint, clean it well, then apply the new finish.
 You can decide if painting or staining is the best choice for your space or you can do a combination of paint and stain.

 With patience and an afternoon, you can have, what looks to be, a brand new dresser or chest of drawers!

 That leads me to the question, what do you need to refurbish a dresser?